benphelps/Phelt/README.md

     -   It should "just work" everywhere, including indexing and slicing operations
 -   Variables
     -   Strings (immutable), Numbers (floats, integers, hex, binary, octal), Booleans, Nil
+        -   Single, double, triple quoted strings.
+Triple quoted strings act as heredocs, and can span multiple lines, and require no escaping.
+        -   All numbers are internally represented as doubles, cast to integers when required.
+        -   Equality is direct, no type coercion, `0` does not equal `false`.
     -   Arrays, Tables (dictionaries, maps, etc., whatever you want to call them)
         -   Keys can be any type
         -   Values can be any type